C-D-Lewis/blog.chrislewis.me.uk/posts/2021-06-05-Making-MIDI-Music-With-Raspberry-Pi-Pico.md

 I've seen is making music using unusual instruments.
 Typically these could be floppy disk drives or hard disk drives, which have one common ingredient - high precision stepper motors.
-These kinds of motors 'step' one eighth or sixteenth of an increment whenever a single pulse is issued to a driver board (since the motors have many wires for multiple sets of windings).
+These kinds of motors 'step' one eighth or sixteenth of an increment whenever a single pulse signal is issued to a driver board (required since the motors have many wires for multiple sets of windings).

 As it happens, the frequency of these steps results in different overall speeds, but also different musical tones.
-After all, what are different musical notes except different frequencies.
+After all, what are different musical notes except different frequencies?
 For example, a middle C is 262 Hz.
 More recently, I saw a few more modern projects that use only these motors and driver boards to produce music.